DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 $q-giorgio$

-## What support will I get during my placement?
+## What support will I get during my placements?

 School placements can be daunting, but there's lots of support available.